-Addressing Concerns During the Student Teaching Semester
+Addressing Concerns during Student Teaching

 Despite the best intentions and efforts, problems sometimes arise during a placement.
 For instance, a supervisor may feel concern about the student teacher's performance or a student teacher may have concerns about supervision.
 Whenever someone expresses concern, it should be addressed as soon as possible.
 For example, if a cooperating teacher is concerned about the student teacher's level of professionalism (e.g., frequently absent or tardy), he/she should notify the university supervisor as soon as the problem becomes evident.
 Early identification is a key factor in solving problems.